kazu-ja2500/kazumasa/OthelloAndroid/README.md

 | Medium | Minimax with alpha–beta pruning |
 | Hard | Score based + Minimax + alpha–beta pruning |

+The board is drawn using a custom `GameBoardView` and supports tapping on cells to place a piece.
+The human player uses black pieces and the AI uses white.
+A simple score display shows the number of black and white pieces as the game progresses.

 To build the project, open it with Android Studio and sync Gradle.
-The game logic is located in `GameBoard.kt`.
-The AI strategies are implemented in `AIPlayer.kt`.
+The core game logic resides in `GameBoard.kt` and AI strategies in `AIPlayer.kt`.